Barclays shaves Staley's pay as whistleblower cloud hangs over CEO

 LONDON (Reuters) - Barclays (BARC.L) cut the overall pay of its chief executive Jes Staley last year, while an ongoing investigation into his efforts to unmask a whistleblower at the British bank could yet lead to him losing some or all of his 2016 bonus.

-Staley’s pay of 3.88 million pounds ($5.39 million) in 2017 was 8.5 percent less than he received the previous year, Barclays said on Thursday after reporting results.
+Staley’s pay of 3.88 million pounds in 2017 was 8.5 percent less than he received the previous year, Barclays said on Thursday after reporting results.

 The former JPMorgan (JPM.N) investment banker, who took charge of the lender in December 2015, comes from a culture where bonuses are the barometer of performance.